101 Cooking For Two

 101's Best Recipes, Bread Recipes

-🖼️Step-by-Step Photo Instructions
+Step-by-Step Photo Instructions

 Place butter and honey in a small bowl and microwave for 20 seconds.
 Mix the melted butter and the honey.

-For Stand Mixer: Add flours and salt to the stand mixer bowl and mix.
+For Stand Mixer: Add flour and salt to the stand mixer bowl and mix.
 Add all ingredients to the stand mixer after the yeast mixture starts to foam (about 5 minutes).
 Mix on 2 with the dough hook for about 8 minutes.
-After 2 minutes, stop and scrape down sides if all dry is not mixed in.
+After 2 minutes, stop and scrape down the sides if all dry is not mixed in.
 The dough should be wet and a bit sticky if you work it.
 You may need a few teaspoons of water or flour.

 Cut into six even pieces and roll into balls.
 Lightly dust with flour.

-Bake until golden brown.
-16 to 18 minutes.
+Bake until golden brownโ€”16 to 18 minutes.
 Brush with butter and cool.

-Quick and Easy Honey Wheat Rolls
+Honey Wheat Dinner Rolls

 From Dan Mikesell AKA DrDan

-Prep Time: 1 hour
+Prep Time: 1 day day 40 minutes minutes

-Cook Time: 18 minutes
+Cook Time: 16 minutes minutes

-Total Time: 1 hour 18 minutes
+Total Time: 56 minutes minutes

 Ingredients